Mahalasa Narayani Temple, Mardol

-Mahalasa Narayani Temple is a Hindu temple to the goddess Mahalasa, located in Mardol, Ponda, in the Indian state of Goa.
+Mahalasa Narayani Temple is a Hindu temple dedicated to the goddess Mohini as Mahalasa, located in Mardol, Ponda, in the Indian state of Goa.

 Presiding goddess

 Mahalasa is identified with Mohini, the female avatar of the god Vishnu.
 Mahalasa has four hands, carrying a Trishula, a sword, a severed head, and a drinking bowl.
 She stands on a prostrate man or demon, as a tiger or lion licks blood dripping from the severed head.
 She also wears the yajnopavita (sacred thread), which is generally dedicated on male deities.
 She stands on a prostrate man or demon, as a tiger or lion licks blood dripping from the severed head.
 Goud Saraswat Brahmins as well as Vaishnavas from Goa and South Canara identify her with Mohini and call her Narayani and Rahu-matthani, the slayer of Rahu, as told in the Bhavishya Purana.

 While in this shrine, Mahalasa is associated with Mohini and Vishnu, in the Khandoba cult, she is regarded as a form of goddess Parvati and wife of Khandoba, a form of Shiva (Parvati's husband).